 The Rev. Mr. Talmage wonders that newspaper men believe anything.
-They see more of the sham and meanness of body looking for her.
-Put on your best the world than the members of any other profession.
-They are bored by cranks mock moralists and pestilent humbugs work such wondrous change, I did as Mag- every day in the week, and they see the follies and shams of the world through disguises that are as open as the day to their practiced and disgusted eye. this is true, but Mr. Talmage should remember that newspaper men are fairly bubbling over with charity and good nature.
+They see more of the sham and meanness of the world than the members of any other profession.
+They are bored by cranks, mock moralists and pestilent humbugs every day in the week, and they see the ollies and shams of the world through disguises that are as open as the day to their practiced and disgusted eye. this is true, but Mr. Talmage should remember that newspaper men are fairly bubbling over with charity and good nature.
 They see the good as well as the evil in the world.-Cincinnati Commercial Gazette.

-A few oyster shells will remove clinkers Why is your hat like an advance agent?
+A few oyster shells will remove clinkers from the grate.
+Why is your hat like an advance agent?
+Because it goes on a head, of course.
+BRIC-A-BRAC.

-BRIC-A-BRAC